-The Gender Expense Gap is broader and more pervasive than retail pricing differentials, encompassing for example:
+The Gender Expense Gap is broader and more pervasive than simply retail pricing differentials, encompassing for example:

 - Men being required to pay more for a particular product or service than a woman for the same or similar product or service (i.e. gender discriminatory pricing).
 A broad range of examples can be identified including nightclub entry, membership of online dating sites, and insurance (health, life, auto, etc).
 Here is one such example.

 - Men being expected (via social convention) to meet the full cost of a given expense, e.g. a restaurant meal or a holiday, rather than the relevant expense/s being split 50/50 with their female companion